Coronavirus restrictions remain in place. Find out what you can and cannot do.

 You should follow the guidance on Volunteering during coronavirus (COVID-19).

-Other circumstances where you can gather in groups of more than six people or two households
+Other circumstances where you can gather in larger groups

-You can gather in larger groups or indoors to provide emergency assistance, and to avoid injury or illness, or to escape a risk of harm (including domestic abuse).
+- to provide emergency assistance, and to avoid injury or illness, or to escape a risk of harm (including domestic abuse)

 - to fulfil legal obligations